schibsted/ai-academy/lessons/w3 - Neural net foundations.md

 ### Task 2

 We have generated quadratic data for you, by choosing some parameters a, b and c, and added noise.
 Each group has different noise in their dataset.
-You can find the dataset in the shared drive.
+You can find the dataset in the shared drive, in the group-folder.

 #### a)
 Import the data into the notebook of the week.